Forth Yards

 At 20 hectares, Forth Yards is Newcastle’s last major underdeveloped water frontage brownfield site area and boasts an array of industrial archaeological heritage and historic railway infrastructure.

-Plans are currently being brought forward to deliver a number of significant residential-led schemes across Forth Yards, with Newcastle City Council working together with the site owners, Homes England and North of Tyne Combined Authority to enable the comprehensive development of a well-connected, mixed use and sustainable new place that integrates well into the existing fabric and communities of the city.
+Plans are currently being brought forward to deliver a number of significant residential-led schemes across Forth Yards, with Newcastle City Council working together with the site owners, Homes England, North East Combined Authority and Network Rail to enable the comprehensive development of a well-connected, mixed use and sustainable new place that integrates well into the existing fabric and communities of the city.

 Size: 51 acres